EECS16A, Designing Information Devices and Systems I

 Rawan (Social Sciences 170)

 Shreya (Cory 521)

 Piazza (Ask Questions Here)

-A brief guide on using this resource from the semester it was released: There is now a new resource available to help you study!
 This book consists of condensed sets of notes that summarize the important material from the course notes, as well as detailed solutions for the online Practice Problems!
 Here's the entire book and the Table of Contents.
 Individual chapters of the book (notes and solutions by practice set) can be found here (the links aren't perfect, you may need to scroll a tiny bit down for some chapters).
 A couple brief comments on using this resource:

 - I recommend skimming the Introductory Chapter and the Conventions Chapter.
 These will provide some useful tips to keep in mind.

 - Each chapter has a Relevant Information section and a Problems section.
 The first contains a (generally complete) summary of the corresponding content from the notes.
 The second contains the detailed solutions mentioned above.